Is Sculptra safe?

 Swelling & redness

-Usually temporary and disappears within a few days.
+Usually temporary and resolves within a few days.

 Bruising & pain